zulip/zulip/help/format-your-message-using-markdown.md

 !!! tip ""

-    There is a handy option to [quote and reply](/help/quote-and-reply) to a message in Zulip.
+    There is a handy option to [quote message](/help/quote-and-reply) to a message in Zulip.
     You can also use the **Quote** (<i class="zulip-icon zulip-icon-quote"></i>) button in the compose box to insert quote formatting.